MicrosoftDocs/azure-dev-docs/articles/java/sdk/java-sdk-pagination.md

 2. Make it possible to iterate explicitly page-by-page.
 This lets you more clearly understand when requests are being made, and to lets you access per-page response information.
 Both `PagedIterable` and `PagedFlux` have methods that will return appropriate types to iterate by page, rather than by individual element.

 This article is split between the Java Azure SDK synchronous and asynchronous APIs.
-You will encounter the synchronous iteration APIs when working with synchronous clients, and similarly, asynchronous iteration APIs when working with asynchronous clients.
+You'll encounter the synchronous iteration APIs when working with synchronous clients, and similarly, asynchronous iteration APIs when working with asynchronous clients.

 ## Synchronous pagination and iteration